Gersbachlab-Bioinformatics/FRACTEL/README.md

 ## License

-This project is licensed under the [insert license name] License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact

-For questions or feedback, please contact [insert contact information].
+For questions or feedback, please contact alejandro.barrera@duke.edu.